Health Insurance Quotes

 The bottom line: Cost in the long run

-No one can predict what health care you may need in 2016, but based on your claims this year you can look for the plan that has the best coverage and costs for you.
+No one can predict what health care you may need, but based on your claims this year you can look for the plan that has the best coverage and costs for you.

 If you choose a Medicare Advantage plan and find you're unhappy with it, you may have an out.
 There is an annual disenrollment period from Jan.
 1 to Feb.
 14. During this time, you can drop your Medicare Advantage plan and go back to Original Medicare.
 You can't switch Medicare Advantage plans during disenrollment, but you can buy a stand-alone prescription drug plan if you drop your Advantage plan.